simbrain/simbraindocs/src/docs/network/neurongroups/index.md

 **Select Neurons:** Select all neurons in the group.

-**Select Incoming Synapses:** Select all incoming synapse groups and/or loose synapses.
+**Select Incoming Synapses:** Select all incoming synapse groups and/or free synapses.

-**Select Outgoing Synapses:** Select all outgoing synapse groups and/or loose synapses.
+**Select Outgoing Synapses:** Select all outgoing synapse groups and/or free synapses.

 **Clamp Neurons:** Clamp all neurons in the group.
 See [Clamping](../neuron.html#clamping).